-1. The Publisher not only supports scientific communication and invests in the process, but is also responsible for complying with all current guidelines and standards for publishing work.
+- In supporting scientific communication and investing in the publication process, the Publisher is also responsible for complying with all current guidelines and accepted standards for publishing scientific work.

-2. The Publisher does not affect the editorial policy of the Journal.
+- The Publisher does not influence the editorial policy of the Journal.

-4. The Publisher provides for the timely release of futures issues of the journal.
+- The Publisher provides for the timely release of futures issues of the Journal.

 - The Publisher disseminates changes and explanations, as well as retracting articles that have been identified as containing critical errors or where authors may be guilty of scientific misconduct.